garcia-nacho/FHI_SC2_Pipeline_Illumina/README.md

 *ArticV3:*
 <code>docker run -it --rm -v $(pwd):/home/docker/Fastq garcianacho/fhisc2:Illumina SARS-CoV-2_Illumina_Docker_V12.sh ArticV3</code>

-*Note that older versions of docker might require the flag --privileged and that multiuser systems might require the flag -u 1000 in order to run*
+*Note that older versions of docker might require the flag --privileged and that multiuser systems might require the flag -u 1000 to run*

 The script expects the following folder structure where the *fastq.gz* files are placed inside independent folders for each Sample